|

 Manorama persuaded him to come back to Kerala and become a

-school teacher.
 He joined M D

 Seminary High School and become its Headmaster.
 Varghese